PostHog/posthog.com/contents/docs/cdp/destinations/index.md

 Missing a destination you need?
 Our [webhook destination](/docs/cdp/destinations/webhook) enables you to send events to any HTTP endpoint, using whatever request method, URL parameter values, and JSON payload structure your application requires.
 You can mix hard-coded keys and values with any person or event data.
 This integrates PostHog with yet more tools, or even your own internal services.

-Wherever your data is going, we’ve built destination templates to get you up and running with just a few minutes of effort.
+Wherever your data is going, we’ve built destinations for many popular tools to get you up and running with just a few minutes of effort.

 ## Filtering